Digital Marketing Work Study Assistant

 Federal Work Study

-The Digital Marketing work-study will assist the Digital Marketing team with a variety of tasks and projects that include, but are not limited to: creating digital ads, conducting competitor research, managing website content for new section redesigns, paid media reporting and developing HTML emails and landing pages.
+The Digital Marketing Work Study Assistant will assist the Digital Marketing team with a variety of tasks and projects that include, but are not limited to: updating website content for new section redesigns, creating digital ads, conducting competitor research, paid media reporting and developing landing pages.
 This position will also be directly involved in executing changes to the University website submitted through Franklin’s Content Management System.
 All development work will rely on instructions and pre-established guidelines to perform the functions of the job.
 The position works under immediate supervision and can be trained in some areas as necessary.

 Applicants must be current Franklin University students with Federal Work Study eligibility.
-Candidates must be able to work 20-25 hours per week, Monday – Friday between 8:00 am and 5:00 pm.
+Candidates should be able to work 20-25 hours per week, Monday – Friday, 8:00 – 5:00.

 Founded in 1902, Franklin University has built its reputation on removing barriers to higher education for ambitious adults who must balance their educational goals with other commitments.
 Accredited and nonprofit, Franklin has earned its long-standing reputation as an innovator in online education.
 The University offers applied, in-demand undergraduate, master’s and doctorate programs that enable adult learners to achieve their educational and professional goals.
 From entrepreneurs to CEOs, more than 45,000 Franklin alumni can be found around the world contributing to the communities in which they live and work.